 Follow my blog with bloglovin

-A few weeks ago, I decided to bake this upside-down cake recipe that I found online.
+A few weeks ago, I decided to bake this upside-down cake recipe (click word recipe for link) that I found online.
 Upside down cakes are beneficial in the sense that toppings are less likely to be burnt and you can recognise more clearly whether the cake is fully baked (it will spring back at the touch).

 The end product was super soft!
 Extremely nourishing with a soft texture and succulent apples (as I accidentally used pink lady apples instead of the intended cooking apples my mum bought, whoops!).
 It’s final appearance consists of caramelised apples creating a golden brown appearance for a warm, autumnal feel.